 of candidate bands, which requires a measurement gap in the data

 transmission, thus lowering the data rate.

-We propose a band switching approach based on machine learning that does
+We propose an online-learning based band switching approach that does

 not require any measurement gap.